 In the event of an emergency situation, the action key can be configured to dial out any preconfigured entity, from emergency services to security.
 The button can also be configured to be a long press or single quick tap as a silent alarm.

 My goal was to lead the team into the nuance of the requirements and inspire a new visual identity.
-Cross pollination resulted in a fresh approach from which I led detail development, with our multiple engineering, UX and Software teams and Contract manufacturers.
+Cross pollination resulted in a fresh approach from which I led detail development, with our multiple engineering, UX, software teams and external manufacturers.

 A Detailed look